Megan Knowlton Balne

 • Supreme Court of the United States

+Megan is devoted to serving businesses large and small.
 Megan serves on the Board of the South Jersey Chapter of the National Association of Women Business Owners and prioritizes regular communication with business owners on their needs and goals.
-Megan also serves as the Chair of the Legal/Legislative Committee for the Human Resource Association of Southern New Jersey.
+Megan also serves as the Chair of the Legal/Legislative Committee for the Human Resource Association of Southern New Jersey, the local SHRM Chapter located in Vineland, New Jersey.
+Megan provides a Monthly Legal Update to HRA members highlighting key developments in employment law that impact the business community.

-Prior to joining Hyland Levin Shapiro, she clerked for the Honorable Jerome B. Simandle, Chief U.S. District Judge for the District of New Jersey and for the Honorable Ronald E. Bookbinder, Assignment Judge of the New Jersey Superior Court for Burlington County.
+Prior to joining Hyland Levin Shapiro, she clerked for the Honorable Jerome B. Simandle, Chief U.S. District Judge for the U.S. District Court of the District of New Jersey and for the Honorable Ronald E. Bookbinder, Assignment Judge of the New Jersey Superior Court for Burlington County.

 Megan is a member of the Burlington County Bar Association, New Jersey Bar Association and Pennsylvania Bar Association.
 A graduate of Ramapo College (B.A., summa cum laude, 2007), Megan received her law degree from Rutgers University School of Law-Camden (J.D., magna cum laude, 2010).

 Outside of her practice, Megan has a passion for the arts.
-She remains active in community theater and regularly participates as actor, director or stage manager in different productions throughout South Jersey.
-She is a supporter of non-profit service and completed United Way’s Young Leaders Program in Philadelphia and serves as Secretary of the Board of the Maternity Care Coalition.
+She remains active in community theater and regularly participates as actor, director, or stage manager in different productions throughout South Jersey.
+She is a supporter of non-profit service and completed United Way’s Young Leaders Program in Philadelphia and served as Secretary of the Board for the Maternity Care Coalition.

 Counseled businesses on compliance and handbook revisions with regard to the New Jersey Paid Sick Leave Act and New Jersey Paid Family Leave Act